AdobeDocs/express-add-on-apis/src/pages/api/classes/PageList.md

 # Class: PageList

-PageList represents an ordered list of High Level API PageNodes, representing artboard containers that are children of a parent node.
+PageList represents an ordered list of PageNodes, all of which are children of root node of the document's "scenegraph" artwork tree.
+A page contains one or more artboards, representing "scenes" in a linear timeline sequence.
+Those artboards in turn contain all the visual content of the document.

-PageList also provides APIs for adding new pages to the list by adding them to the parent entity.
+PageList also provides APIs for adding/removing pages from the document.
+PageList is never empty: it is illegal to remove the last remaining page from the list.

 ## Hierarchy